1. Hardwood Kitchen Flooring

 3. Stone Tile Kitchen Flooring

 Travertine is a sedimentary rock that has a naturally weathered look and comes in colors ranging from ivory to gold.
 Travertine is prone to etching and staining, so make sure to keep it sealed.
 When cared for, travertine can last forever.
-Fun fact: the Colosseum in Rome is made of travertine.
+Fun fact: The Colosseum in Rome is made of travertine.

 4. Luxury Vinyl Plank Kitchen Flooring